ashimaarora25/bigdataprojects/amazonbooksdata/README.md

     Turn on and manually trigger the fetch_and_store_amazon_books DAG from the Airflow UI.

 5. Check your Postgres DB
-    Connect to your Postgres container/database and check the books table under amazon_books database.
+    Connect to your Postgres database at http://localhost:5050, and check the books table under amazon_books database.

 Other details: